 Students receive hands-on experience with the following equipment in the CAD program:

-• AutoCAD systems using AutoCAD and Autodesk Inventor in the Windows 7 environment and Softplan stations.
+• AutoCAD systems using AutoCAD and Autodesk Inventor, and Autodesk Fusion 360.
 (A software subscription allows the CAD class to use all the latest version software.)

 • Plotters (3) A-D size (8 1/2" x 11" x 2' x 3')